tarikh03/K2View-Academy/articles/TDM/tdm_gui/08_environment_window_general_information.md

 Populate the following settings:

-- **TDM Environment Name**, when creating a TDM task, select the name of the source and target environments.
-It is recommended to set the same name in the **TDM Environment Name** and **Fabric Environment Name** settings.
-- **Fabric Environment Name**, select the environments deployed to Fabric from the dropdown list.
+- **TDM Environment Name**, when creating a TDM task,  select the environments deployed to Fabric from the dropdown list.

 ### Environment Additional Information